oscaramograu/6d_soft_grasping/README.md

 ## Impose grasp package setup
 - Create a anaconda environtment and activate it.

-- Install the requirements.txt.
+- Install the requirements.txt under impose_grasp package.
 ```
+roscd impose_grasp
 pip install -r requirements.txt
 ```

-- Clone 6IMPOSE anywhere in your computer, and follow the instructions to run the demo file. https://github.com/HP-CAO/6IMPOSE
+- Clone 6IMPOSE anywhere in your computer. **NO NEED TO INSTALL THEIR REQUIREMENTS (ALLREADY INSTALLED)**.
+Follow the instructions to run the demo file. https://github.com/HP-CAO/6IMPOSE

 - Set the path to the cloned 6IMPOSE repo in impose_grasp package.

 ## Build project
 - Source the workspace: